-- For air bleeding later, remove the top cap until coolant starts going up the tube then recap and hose clamp.
+- For air bleeding later, remove the top cap until coolant starts going up the tube then recap and hose clamp. - This top one is one of the heater core hose locations if running a heater.

-Push and hose clamp the small coolant barb behind the /4" coolant tubes.
+Push and hose clamp the small coolant barb behind the 3/4" coolant tubes.

-Cap and hose clamp the /4" coolant.
+Cap and hose clamp the 3/4" coolant.

-$\mathfrak{V}$ This is the other heater core location if running a heater.
+This is the other heater core location if running a heater.

-$\mathbb{V}$ If running a heater, the stock Mustang heater hoses work well.
+If running a heater, the stock Mustang heater hoses work well.
 The numbers for the hoses are:

+BR3Z.18472.B

-BR3Z.18472.B BR3Z.18472.D
+BR3Z.18472.D